To create peak performance leaders in fundraising

 It has to feel good!

 The Barrer & Co approach is strategic, innovative, with long-range thinking.

 Our model is based on developing effective and mutually beneficial relationships based on shared values, resulting in long term partnerships that can grow and develop long after we exit.
 Relationship management and engagement is our priority and we are proud of the knowledge we are able to contribute and the confidence we create for our clients.

 Who We Work With

-We work with not-for-profit clients across a wide range of causes, including health and disability, primary, secondary and tertiary education, heritage, museums, environment, arts, youth, sports, religion, animals, wellbeing.
+We work with not-for-profit clients across a wide range of causes, including health and disability, social services, primary, secondary and tertiary education, heritage, museums, environment, arts, youth development, sports, religion, animals, and wellbeing.

 You can hear directly from organisations who have worked with us here.